 Naming a mall the “Mall of America” comes with some pretty lofty expectations.
 But even skeptics can admit that the Mall of America lives up to the hype.

-It also has earned a reputation as being one of the go to kids destinations in Minnesota.
+It also has earned a reputation of being one of the go-to kids' destinations in Minnesota.
 Kids can spend their days at the full-scale theme park Nickelodeon Universe or head to the ocean with a trip to Sea Life Aquarium.